-Credit towards a Columbia College Associate Degree may be awarded for work completed at other institutions.
-Such credit will normally be assessed at the time of admission.
-Courses taken at a recognized BC institution (one that is a member of the BC Transfer System) that transfer to at least one of BC's public research universities in an appropriate discipline will normally be considered for transfer credit.
-(Students should consult the BC Transfer Guide at:
+Credit towards a Columbia College Associate Degree may be awarded for courses completed at other institutions.
+This credit is typically assessed at the time of admission.
+Courses taken at recognized BC institutions (members of the BC Transfer System) that transfer to at least one of BC's public research universities in an appropriate discipline will usually be considered for transfer credit.
+Students should consult the BC Transfer Guide.